Hungarian art: Art of the Conquest period

+One of the most characteristic decorative motifs is the palmette style as on this sabretache plate.

 Arts in the Romanesque age

 Descendants of Prince Árpád organized the medieval Hungarian Kingdom.
 During this period the combination of styles originating in the steppes with those of the European Romanesque produced a rich heritage, with noticeable parallels in the art of the Scandinavian Vikings and the Celts of Western Europe.
 The coronation mantle of King Stephen (crowned 1000 A. D.) is a particularly fine example from this period.

 The coronation mantle of Hungary from the time of King Stephen I of Hungary, reigned 1000-1038 A. D.

 This king stated that "10 villages should build a church", and though several of his foundations were later famous in new guises, they all date back to the lex Stephani (law of King Stephen).

 Tympani from Romanesque village churches in Medieval Hungary: Monoszló, Domokosfa, Halmágy and the arch of Csempeszkopács with the lamb of Szeged.

 Church architecture and sculpture

 In spite of widespread destruction during the Turkish occupation (c 1526–1686, and see below), Romanesque churches and other ecclesiastical buildings can be found throughout the Carpathian basin.
 Fine examples survive at Székesfehérvár, Gyulafehérvár, Esztergom, and Pannonhalma, while recently opened lapidariums at Pécs, Veszprém, and Eger display remains from this period.
 Ruins of former royal houses at Tarnaszentmária, Feldebrő, and Szekszárd also show stylistic resemblances to contemporary architecture from the Caucasus.

 Sculptural works from the Romanesque age are often fragmentary.
 A 12th-century Maiestas Domini relief, the Tabán Christ, is an important example of the influence of Italian and French art in the Kingdom of Hungary.

 Large-scale reconstructions were undertaken after the Mongolian wars of 1241–42.
 Many village churches survive from this periods, both round churches (Szalonna, Kallósd and Nagytótlak), and those with western tower and southern doorway at Nagybörzsöny, Csempeszkopács, Őriszentpéter, Magyarszecsőd, Litér, Velemér and Zalaháshágy.

 Romanesque village churches were often decorated with frescoes especially on the north wall, as here at Velemér.